 Under the selected remedial approach for SD-052-02 Building 775 Site (Buildings 774 and 776) and SD-052-01 Apron 2 Chlorinated Plume Site (Buildings 785 and 786), horizontal sub-slab depressurization will continue to operate at Buildings 774, 776, 785, and 786.
 In addition, Land use Controls/Institutional Controls (LUC/ICs) will be implemented at both sites which will include deed restrictions that prohibit compromising the slabs without the prior written approval of EPA, NYSDEC and the Air Force.
+The Preferred Alternative was chosen as it is protective of human health, prevents contaminants from entering the interior of the buildings, is judged to be the most technically effective among the alternatives, and measures high on technical and administrative implementability.

 SVI Mitigation by Horizontal Sub-Slab Depressurization: The interior of the buildings are untouched under this alternative, and there will be no installation of vapor barriers.
 The sub-slab is actively depressurized by imposing negative pressure under the slabs by mechanical (regenerative) blowers, and the extracted vapors are discharged to a vapor treatment system consisting of GAC vessels.
 The latest sampling results from the IRA where compared to the baseline sampling results at SD-052-02 Building 775 Site (Buildings 774 and 776) and SD-052-01 Apron 2 Chlorinated Plume Site (Buildings 785 and 786) SSVM systems and indicate a decreasing trend in sub-slab TCE vapors.
-In addition, all indoor and outdoor air concentrations were below 2014 industrial EPA RSLs and did not pose any unacceptable risk to building occupants.
+In addition, all indoor and outdoor air concentrations were below 2016 industrial EPA RSLs and did not pose any unacceptable risk to building occupants.
 Influent sampling results at both sites indicated a decreasing trend in TCE.
 During SVI mitigation, the SSVM systems will continue to be checked weekly (vacuum gage readings, flow meter readings, etc) to ensure proper operation.
 Sub-slab vapor, indoor air, and outdoor air sampling is included in this alternative to verify the effectiveness of the alternative and to show that the alternative meets its objective.
 Results will be reported after each sampling event and the performance monitoring program will be reviewed for effectiveness.

-The SSVM systems will be shut down when it has been determined that the SVI RAO has been achieved or that continued operation of the system is not effective or needed; i.e., contamination is no longer being removed, sub-slab soil gas concentrations have been reduced to a level that would not impact indoor air at unacceptable levels, and/or there is no remaining groundwater contamination in the vicinity of the buildings at concentrations greater than groundwater ARARs (New York State Ambient Water Quality Standards and Guidance Values, June 1998) that could impact the SVI pathway into the buildings.
+The SSVM systems will be shut down when it has been determined that the SVI RAO has been achieved or that continued operation of the system is not effective or needed; i.e., contamination is no longer being removed, sub-slab soil gas concentrations have been reduced to a level that would not impact indoor air at unacceptable levels, and/or there is no remaining groundwater contamination in the vicinity of the buildings at concentrations greater than groundwater ARARs (New York State Ambient Water Quality Standards and Guidance Values, NYSDEC, June 1998) that could impact the SVI pathway into the buildings.